evkx/evkx.github.io/content/models/nissan/ariya/Ariya_87kWh/_index.md

 The maximum DC charging speed is 130kW.
 A full charge from 0 - 100% would take 60 minutes, while a more common scenario of 10-80% would take 36 minutes.
 If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 2% to 65% resulting in an actual charge speed including time loss on 92kW.
 Each charge session would take 36 minutes and 41 seconds.

 For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 24,5kWh/100km, 1000km will take 10 hours and 3 minutes to drive.
-This will requires three charge sessions charging from 2% to 63%.
+This trip will require three charge session(s) charging from 2% to 63%.
 The total time lost for charging will be 104 minutes.
 ### Onboard charger